latest nhpb_banner 1__compressed2

 • Catholic Charities has multiple churches in Los Angeles area, including Long Beach.
 They offer free diapers, wipes, creams, and other items to new moms, including immigrants and Spanish speakers.
 Call Long beach at (213) 251-3432.

-• LIFT LA supports the needy, working poor, and less fortunate.
-Get referrals to diaper and free baby wip drives, housing, and more.
+• LIFT LA supports the needy, working poor, single mothers and less fortunate.
+Get referrals to diaper and free baby wipe drives, housing, and more.
 Call (213) 744 - 9468 for information.

 • Los Angeles - There are several other charities that may offer free baby items, such as diapers and more.
 Some non-profits may even have cribs, gently used or new clothing, food/formula and supplies for new mothers.
 More on free diapers in Los Angeles.

-• Sacramento Food Bank & Family Services, 3333 Third Avenue, Sacramento California 95817, 916-456-1980.
+• Sacramento Food Bank & Family Services, 1951 Bell Ave, Sacramento, CA 95838, call 916-456-1980.
 Some additional baby clothing may be sold at a reduced price.
 Please donate to the center if you can.
 They also have cloth diapers.
 Many other regional programs are available, and find diaper programs in Sacramento.

 • Riverside California - Working poor families as well as parents living in poverty can get diapers.
 The free wipes and Pampers are combined with educational support or workshops.
 Find free diapers and baby wipes in Riverside.